patricsteiner/minirel/README.md

 Reading a page from disk is handled in `int BF_GetBuf(BFreq bq, PFpage** fpage))`.
 In this interface routine, the function `pread(int fd, void *buf, size_t count, off_t offset)` is used, the counterpart to `pwrite` that is described in the section above.

 ### Error Handling
-In order to cover all kind of error, some error codes as been added in the file bfUtils.h.
-Also to be more comprehensive, the function `void BF_ErroHandler(int error)` print a comprehensive message and exit the program.
-This function is used in PF_Layer, when a primitive of BF_Layer is called and its return code is not BFE_OK then the BF_ErrorHandler is called with the return code as parameter.
+In order to cover all kind of errors, some error codes as been added in the file bfUtils.h.
+Also, to be more comprehensive, the function `void BF_ErroHandler(int error)` was implemented.
+It prints a clear message and exits the program after a certain error occurs.
+This function is used in PF layer, when a primitive of BF layer is called and its return code is not BFE_OK then the BF_ErrorHandler is called with the return code as parameter.

+### Page Retrieval
+To quickly check if a page is in the buffer pool or not, we use a hashtable that contains entries for all pages currently in the pool.
+This has the advantage that we do not need to scan through the LRU list for lookup but can instead get the result in constant time.
+Drawback is, of course, that some addidional memory is required.
+The additional memory is minimal and well worth the cost though.

+To retrieve a page from the hashtable, a hash out of the file descriptor (not the unix file descriptor, but the file desriptor used in PF layer) and the page number is calculated.
+To achieve a uniform distribution for the hashcodes, we use the universal hashfunction `h(x) = ((ax + b) mod p) mod m`, where a and b are arbitrary integers (123 and 87), p is a prime number (31), and m the size of the hashtable. x is the multiplication of file descriptor and pagenum, whereas 13 and 17 respectively are added to the two components, to avoid one of them being zero (numbers are chosen arbitrarily).

 ## Paged File Layer